Professor Deborah Sugg Ryan

 PhD supervision: Current students

-I am an experienced presenter, contributor and consultant for television and radio including BBC Two's A House Through Time and Inside the Factory, More 4's David Jason's History of Great British Inventions and Radio 4's You and Yours and Woman's Hour.
+I am an experienced presenter, contributor and consultant for television and radio including BBC Two's A House Through Time and Inside the Factory, More 4's David Jason's History of Great British Inventions, Channel 5's Farrow and Ball: Inside the Posh Paint Factory and BBC Radio 4's Trading Spaces, The Hidden History of the Window, You and Yours, Woman's Hour and Today.
+I have also written and given expert comment for newspapers and magazines including Financial Times, The Independent, The Guardian and Homes and Antiques.

 Journalist enquiries should be made via email email@example.com or telephone +44 (0)23 9284 5452.

 You can also contact the University's Press and Media team for support and advice on all media engagement, including out of hours

 Enquiries for factual television and radio should be directed to my agent Knight Ayton Management: firstname.lastname@example.org or 020 3795 1806